 Traumatic events can upset your mind long after they’re over, making remembering difficult.
 You might also need help with focusing for extended periods.

 PTSD can make it hard to stay optimistic.
-You might experience negative feelings that — if left unchecked — could harm yourself or others.
+You might experience negative thoughts and feelings that — if left unchecked — could harm yourself or others.

 You might feel the urge to blame yourself for past events.
 However, this guilt often indicates that your trauma has become a full-blown disorder.